mrsandipandas/Udacity_MPC-P5/README.md

 ### Model Predictive Control with Latency

 Note we have to take the 100ms latency into account, to compute the kinematic model and do the actuation before feeding it into the predictor.
 Also, I added a smoothing strategy to make the controller more oscillations agnostic.
-I calcutaed the average of the predicted steering angles and accelerations based on the cte over a third of the prediction steps.
-This in truns does not make abrupt decision changes in the controller.
-Rather the controller thakes decision based on a little more estimated horizon.
+I calculated the average of the predicted steering angles and accelerations based on the cte over a third of the prediction steps.
+This helps in minimizing the abrupt decision changes in the controller.
+Rather the controller takes decision based on a little more estimated horizon.

 ```
   size_t M = std::ceil(N/3);